FAQs & tech info

 A catalytic converter is a mechanical device designed to convert the three most harmful elements present in a car’s exhaust into harmless elements.
-The three harmful elements are Hydrocarbons (unburned gasoline), Carbon Monoxide (accumulated by gasoline combustion), and Nitrogen Oxides (formed when the nitrogen in the air is forced to combine with oxygen by the heat in the engine).
+The three harmful elements are hydrocarbons (unburned gasoline), carbon monoxide (accumulated by gasoline combustion), and nitrogen oxides (formed when the nitrogen in the air is forced to combine with oxygen by the heat in the engine).
 A catalytic converter aids in converting carbon monoxide into carbon dioxide.
 It also helps in converting the hydrocarbons into water (H2O) and carbon dioxide.
 The nitrogen oxides are converted back into oxygen and nitrogen.
 A catalytic converter has no moving parts and is designed to last the normal operating life of the vehicle.

 Most catalytic converters fail due to engine-related problems.
 Replacing the catalytic converter without diagnosing and repairing the cause of the failure may lead to another ruined converter.
 Typically, converter failures fall in one of the following categories: physical damage due to corrosion or from the converter coming into contact with a large object on the road surface.